smartertechnologist/SmarterBookmarks-Android/README.md

 - Organise bookmarks in nested collections
 - Save new bookmarks automatically (a pre-defined collection) or manually
 - Organize your bookmarks using Dashboard widgets for quicker access
+- Scan QR codes to add bookmarks instantly
+- Group bookmarks by domain and date created

 ### Add metadata to your bookmarks